DanDanCool/dandancool.github.io/_posts/2021-10-10-physics-update.md

 While implementing it, I saw that the GLM implementation of the perspective projection uses the standard library implementation of tan.
 Looking for some better alternatives, I looked for a hardware implementation of it.
-However, according to Anger Fog's [Instruction Tables](https://agner.org/optimize/instruction_tables.pdf), they each take roughly 100+ cycles each.
+However, according to Agner Fog's [Instruction Tables](https://agner.org/optimize/instruction_tables.pdf), they each take roughly 100+ cycles each.
 That's surprisingly slow for a hardware instruction.
 Doing some research, I found that a technique called CORDIC is used for calculating the trigonometric functions.
 These functions are hard to calculate since the trigonometric functions are transcendental functions, and the implementation prefers accuracy over speed.